duncanpierce/hetzanetes/README.md

 ## What does it do?

-Right now, nothing.
-There is no code - just a plan.
+Right now, it can only provision a single server with K3s Kubernetes.
 The aim is to:

 * Provide a simple way to set up and manage Kubernetes clusters on Hetzner Cloud.
 * Avoid local configuration files.